Patient education: Ectopic (tubal) pregnancy (Beyond the Basics)

 Ectopic pregnancy — In an ectopic pregnancy, the developing embryo does not implant on the endometrial wall, but instead attaches to some other surface.
 For ninety eight percent of pregnancies outside the uterus, that surface is within the fallopian tube.
 This is also called a tubal pregnancy.

 Very rarely, the developing embryo will attach to another site, such as the cervix or an ovary.
 It can also implant at the site where the fallopian tube and uterus join; this is called an interstitial pregnancy.
-The embryo can also attach to the abdominal wall.
+The embryo can also attach to the abdominal wall or to a previous cesarean scar.

 Rarely, in twin pregnancies, one embryo implants in the uterus and the other implants at an ectopic location.
 This rare event is called a heterotopic pregnancy and occurs more commonly in women undergoing fertility treatments.

 Why is ectopic pregnancy dangerous? — Embryos that do not implant in the uterine wall are generally unable to develop normally.
 In addition, an ectopic pregnancy can cause rupture of the organ on which they are implanted, typically the fallopian tube.